Start of main content

 What is it about ?

-Two psychologists from La troisième rive are available for sessions at their office at 46, rue des Bordeaux in Charenton (94), on metro line 8.
+Two psychologists from La troisième rive are available for sessions at their office at 1bis, rue Jean Pigeon in Charenton-le-Pont (94), on metro line 8.
 The setting is the same as in a private office, i.e. strictly confidential.
 The PSPBB does not have access to any nominative information concerning the students who attend sessions as part of this partnership.

 These sessions are free of charge, paid for by the PSPBB, up to a limit of 9 sessions per year.
 You can make an appointment directly with the association at the following e-mail address: permpspbb@gmail.com.